-We will kick off our fall season on September 11th in grand style with audience favourite The Paperboys!
-Between mid-September and mid-December you will likely see most of these talented BC artists on our stage: Viper Central, Meg Tennant, the Chris Ronald Trio, Lydia Hol, Beau (formerly Sarah Wheeler), Gabriel Dubreuil, The Lonesome Town Painters, Boxcar Campfire, The Rocket Revellers, The Burying Ground, Company B, Mark Perry, Dalannah Gail Bowen, Blackthorn, Tower Of Song, Roots & Grooves, Pharis & Jason Romero, Jane Mortifee, Shari Ulrich, James Hill & Anne Janelle, John Reischman & The Jaybirds, Mad Pudding and The Bills.
-All of the booking details are being finalized in the near future.
-Please check back here as more shows are added.
+Between mid-September and mid-December you will likely see these talented BC artists on our stage: Viper Central, Meg Tennant, the Chris Ronald Trio, Gabriel Dubreuil, The Lonesome Town Painters, Boxcar Campfire, The Rocket Revellers, The Burying Ground, Mark Perry, Dalannah Gail Bowen, Blackthorn, Tower Of Song, Roots & Grooves, Pharis & Jason Romero, Jane Mortifee, Shari Ulrich, James Hill & Anne Janelle, John Reischman & The Jaybirds, Mad Pudding and The Bills.
+All concerts will be streamed as well.
+Stay tuned for 2022 concert announcements!

 Sign up to receive periodic e-newsletters from Artistic Director Steve Edge.
 Subscribe here.

 The Very Best In Live Acoustic Roots Music

 Everything from Celtic to Bluegrass, Blues to Gypsy Jazz

 World Music to Singer-Songwriters, Old-Time, Trad and more!

 The St. James Community Square picked as one of the CBC's '50 Magical Canadian Concert Venues'